guyandtheworld/news-serve-api/README.md

 ## Development

+### Before Starting Development

 * Before writing a new feature, checkout a new branch on git: `git checkout -b <BRANCH NAME>`
 * After writing and testing feature: `git add .` and `git commit -m "<PROPER COMMIT MESSAGE>"`
 * Push to YOUR BRANCH: `git push origin <BRANCH NAME>`.
 Never push to master.
 It will get deployed.

+### Updating your local branch

+Before any development, to ensure your branch is up-to-date with the master.
+You need to:
+* `git fetch origin` Get all changes in the remote repository
+* `git rebase origin/master` Make sure all changes in the remote is reflecting in your locally.

 We run our server in a docker-container.
 So each time you finish a feature.
 You need to run `docker-compose -f docker-compose-prod.yml up --build` and visit `http://localhost:8000/admin` to test if the API is working.